-We have set up this web area to provide support and guidance to you, your colleagues, and everyone working within Joined Up Care Derbyshire.
-This can help us through these unprecedented professional and personal challenges.
+We have set up this web area to provide some additional mental wellbeing support and signposting for everyone working within Joined Up Care Derbyshire.

-On this page, you can find out about how to access expert support, locally and nationally.
+On these pages, you can find out about how to access expert support, locally and nationally.
 You will have access to an up-to-date range of self-help resources, designed and selected to meet your needs at this time.
 Look out both for our ‘cup of tea’ resources ('I have five minutes') and also our ‘when you get a break’ resources ('I can find 10-20 minutes').

-If you or someone else you know is feeling suicidal there are people you can talk to...
+If you, or someone you know, is in immediate distress there are people you can talk to.
+You can:

 - Speak to a friend, family member or someone you trust

-- Use the www.stayingsafe.net website for support, information and making your own safety plan
+- Use the Staying Safe website for support, information and making your own safety plan

 - Make an urgent appointment to see your GP, who may be operating a call-back service.
 Contact NHS 111, though be aware of delays in accessing this service